Malyshev Factory: In independent Ukraine

 The Malyshev factory's million-square-metre facility produced 800 tanks in 1991, but underwent difficult times after the breakup of the Soviet Union, producing only 46 tanks until 1996, when a $650 M contract was signed to supply 320 T-80UD tanks to Pakistan.
 Fulfilling the contract was difficult — the distributed nature of Soviet military industry forced reliance on Russian factories for parts, and Russian political interference forced the development of local capabilities, resulting in the T-84 tank design.

 Like many Ukrainian industries, Malyshev was not allowed to negotiate contracts directly with foreign governments, but had to rely on Ukrspetsexport, a government arms-trading company.
 Although Malyshev was denied exporter status in July 1999, it was given this status by decree of President Leonid Kuchma in November of that year, a move seen to be an election gift to Kharkiv Oblast.
 Malyshev joined as the leader of thirty-four companies to form an export consortium called Ukrainian Armored Vehicles.

 Malyshev has demonstrated main battle tanks to Turkey, Greece, and Malaysia, and has entered into a contract to supply engines for Chinese-made Al-Khalid tanks for Pakistan.
 In September 2000, a deal was signed to modernize Soviet-made tanks and armoured personnel carries for the United Arab Emirates.
 The Malyshev factory also manufactures parts for Bizon, a Polish producer of agricultural combines.

 In April 2009, the Malyshev Factory signed a contract to upgrade 29 T-64B [Т-64Б] tanks to T-64BM "Bulat" [Т-64БМ "Булат"] standard, for the Ukrainian Army for ₴200 million ($25.1 million).
 Ten upgraded tanks were delivered in 2010, and 19 planned to be delivered in 2011.
-The T-64B tanks being upgraded were originally produced at Kharkiv in 1980.
+The T-64B tanks being upgraded were originally produced at Kharkov in 1980.

 In 2012 the Malyshev Factory had a sizable tank scrapping operation.

-Since the outbreak of the War in Donbass the factory’s main focus became supplying new and rehabilitated tanks to the Ukrainian Army.
+Since the outbreak of the war in Donbas the factory's main focus became supplying new and rehabilitated tanks to the Ukrainian Army.

 On 22 July 2014 the factory was used as a transfer point in returning the bodies from the Malaysia Airlines Flight 17 crash to their home countries.

+The factory was struck by Russian missiles in March 2022, December 2022, and February 2023.